 We are constantly engaged in a number of interesting projects.
-We are a small company, but the topics we study have wide-ranging implications.
-We are grateful for our clients who challenge us with a variety of interesting projects.
+We are a small company, but our study topics have wide-ranging implications.
+We are grateful for our clients who challenge us with various exciting projects.

 Energy and Environmental Studies

 Energy is a global business, and as such, everything and everyone involved in energy resource extraction, transportation, distribution, and end-use are interconnected.
-We have been studying impacts of national energy and environmental policies on global energy trade, and identified unintended consequences of strict environmental protection that causes an increase in greenhouse gas emissions on a global scale.
+We have been studying the impacts of national energy and environmental policies on global energy trade and identified unintended consequences of strict ecological protection that cause an increase in greenhouse gas emissions on a global scale.

 Underground Infrastructure Analysis

-Since the days of Thomas Edison and George Westinghouse, use of electricity and industrialization of a nation created a synergistic effect.
-Now, we only think of such basic services as light, water, and clean toilets when these utilities fail.
-Many of our utilities were buried underground and difficult to access, making it almost impossible to assess the well-being of the critical utility network.
-We have developed a tool to assess these “hard-to-access” facilities and provide repair and upgrade advice to our customers before they fail.
+Since the days of Thomas Edison and George Westinghouse, the use of electricity and industrialization of a nation created a synergistic effect.
+Now, we only think of such essential services as light, water, and clean toilets when these utilities fail.
+Unfortunately, many of our utilities were buried underground and difficult to access, making it almost impossible to assess the well-being of the critical utility network.
+We have developed a tool to evaluate these “hard-to-access” facilities and provide repair and upgrade advice to our customers before they fail.

 Aerospace and International Trade